abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/main.c
 /a/b/c/meta.c

-in this way can still further search for more depths under a directory that precedes the keyword '**'
+such this way, it can further search for more depths under a directory preceding the keyword '**' e.g. /a/\\**m\*.c  will search for /a and all directories under it until it find any file/folder with the m\*.c name

 $ l /a/\\**m\*.c